-Bailey Instruments Ltd was established in 1989 in Manchester, England and is one of the UK's leading manufacturers of podiatric surgical instruments.
+Here are a few points on why we recommend Bailey Instruments Ltd. They were established in 1989 in Manchester, England and is one of the UK's leading manufacturers of podiatric surgical instruments.

 The company also runs a reputable showroom in Manchester, England for healthcare personnel.

 As a family owned private company, they can respond quickly to changing clinician needs and work with their distribution partners to deliver innovations globally.

 Quality is Guaranteed

 Baileys have a reputation in the field for product knowledge, quality, delivery and service.

 Their stainless steel instruments, for example, have an incredible 0.06% return rate!

 The company is committed to providing quality and service through the application of the principles of quality management as embodied in ISO9001:2000, the Medical Devices Directive and related standards.
 Baileys have been accredited the ISO9001:2008 Quality Management standard.